 Conjunction with Creator of Power or Adverse Party Exception

 If the transfer occurs as a result of the donee’s death it is not subject to estate and GST taxation if the general power is exercisable by the donee decedent only in conjunction with the creator of the power or a person who has a substantial interest in the property subject to the power, which is adverse to the exercise of the power in favor of the donee/decedent (adverse party exception).
 In other words, there are no gift, estate, or GST tax consequences of holding a general power of appointment subject to these two exceptions.

 Ascertainable Standard Exception

 There are no gift, estate, or GST taxes imposed by the exercise, release, or lapse of a general power of appointment limited to an ascertainable standard.
-See Ascertainable Standard on page 75.
+See Ascertainable Standard.

 Vesting in, or Distribution to, General Power Holder

 If the trust’s corpus and/or income is vested in the power holder by the sole action of the power holder, there is no taxable gift but the property’s income is taxable to the holder and the property vested, unless previously disposed of, will be included in the holder’s estate.